drwetter/testssl.sh/Readme.md

 * Reliability: features are tested thoroughly.
 * Privacy: It's only you who sees the result, not a third party.
 * Freedom: It's 100% open source.
 You can look at the code, see what's going on.
-* The development is open (github) and participation is welcome.
+* The development is open (GitHub) and participation is welcome.

 ### License